Red State (2011 film): Tour and screenings

 The Westboro Baptist Church protested the film's release at the Sundance Film Festival because some of the elements of the film were "modeled after the founder and members of the Westboro Baptist Church."

 The tour went well and the experience was described in detail in many of the SModco podcasts.
 On one of the tour stops, two defectors from the Westboro Baptist Church appeared at the public Q&A to ask Smith questions from the audience.
 He invited them on stage and proceeded to interview them.

 The film was released to cinemas in Australia on October 13, 2011.

-Animated version
+Animated alternate ending

-In 2015 filmmaker Dan Costales, who worked with Sound designer of Bobb Barito and animation work from Dennis Fries, made an animated short film based on Red State, which was released in March 2015 in the United States.
+In 2015, Dan Costales, who worked with sound designer Bobb Barito and animator Dennis Fries, made an animated short based on the film's original ending, which was uploaded on Entertainment Weekly's Youtube channel in March 2015.

 Reception

 Box office

 At the box office, Red State earned $1,104,682 in the United States.
 On its opening weekend, it grossed $204,230 in one theater, and it played at five theaters in its widest release.
 It grossed another $769,778 internationally for a total worldwide gross of $1,874,460.